Psychodynamic Psychotherapist in Kent and East Sussex

 British Psychological Society Division of Forensic Psychology, Belfast

-I presented the findings from a study conducted for my PhD earlier that year and presented initial findings from a piece of research carried out that week.
+I presented the findings from a study conducted for my PhD earlier that year and presented initial findings from a piece of research carried out that same week.

 21 June 2022